... because we understand

 Unfortunately, because cyclists are more vulnerable than other road users, particularly on busy roads cycling accident claims are fairly common.

 Sometimes taking care is not enough and cyclists suffer accidents because of other road users’ negligence.
 Often drivers of other vehicles do not see cyclists either at all or in time to prevent an accident occurring.
 2,000 cyclists are seriously injured every year as a result of road traffic accidents.
-Unfortunately, over 100 cycling accidents are fatal.
+Sadly, over 100 cycling accidents are fatal.

-If you are a cyclist who has had an injury because of someone else’s actions, you might be legally entitled to claim injury compensation.
+If you are a cyclist who has sustained an injury because of someone else’s actions, you might be legally entitled to claim injury compensation.
 It doesn’t matter how minor you feel your injury is, if you have been unable to go to work, have had to pay out for medical expenses or suffered any level of pain, you could be entitled to make a personal injury claim.

 See more testimonials